longturn/freeciv21/docs/Modding/musicsets.rst

 The city style is automatically selected for you when you pick your nation, but you can change it if you like.

-The discovery of :strong:`University` changes the music for all city styles for the Renaissance Age.
+The discovery of :advance:`University` changes the music for all city styles for the Renaissance Age.
 All further disoveries noted below will change the music for all city styles/nations.

-The discovery of :strong:`Railroad` brings in the Industrial Age.
+The discovery of :advance:`Railroad` brings in the Industrial Age.

-The discovery of :strong:`Automobile` brings in the Electric Age.
+The discovery of :advance:`Automobile` brings in the Electric Age.

-The discovery of :strong:`Rocketry brings` in the Modern Age.
+The discovery of :advance:`Rocketry` brings in the Modern Age.

-The discovery of :strong:`Superconductors` brings in the Post-Modern Age soundtrack.
+The discovery of :advance:`Superconductors` brings in the Post-Modern Age soundtrack.
 This is the final soundtrack of the game.

 This is all documented in the :file:`styles.ruleset` file in any ruleset.
 The ruleset file also establishes